JayC-03/Emotionless/README.md

 ================

 - Get all EE opcodes implemented in the Interpreter.
-- Emulate EE exceptions.
 - Create a scheduling system, one that's hopefully somewhat generic, like Dolphin's CoreTiming.
 - Emulate the EE's TLB.
 I haven't found docs yet, so we might have to resort to docs on base MIPS or PCSX2 code.
 - Create a basic Qt UI
 - Create a basic Qt debugger
-- Start working on an IOP core.

 Goals
 =====